After your claim is submitted

 - Ask your WorkSafe agent to review the decision.
 The review will be made by a senior person that wasn't involved in the original decision.

-- You can contact the Accident Compensation Conciliation Service - a free independent service offered by the Victorian Government to help resolve disputes.
+- You can contact the Workplace Injury Commission (WIC) - a free independent service offered by the Victorian Government to help resolve disputes.
 This can either be done at the same time as step 3, or after the review is complete.